cnrancher/octopus/CONTRIBUTING.md

 - Adaptor: `make adaptors <adaptor directory name> verify only`
 - Octopus: `make octopus verify only`

 When running integration tests, the [framework](./test/framework) will launch a local Kubernetes cluster using Docker.
-There are two supported local clusters inside: `kind` and `k3d`, you can use environment variable `LOCAL_CLUSTER_KIND` to select, default is `k3d`.
+There are two supported local clusters inside: `kind` and `k3d`, you can use environment variable `CLUSTER_TYPE` to select, default is `k3d`.
 Instead of setting up a local cluster, you can also use environment variable `USE_EXISTING_CLUSTER=true` to point out an existing cluster, and then the integration tests will use the kubeconfig of the current environment to communicate with the existing cluster.

 ### E2E testing